shruthibhat/SF-Restuarant-Analysis-using-spark/README.md

 public health and safety fall into low risk category.
 The score card that will be issued by the inspector is maintained at the food establishment and is available to the public in this dataset.

-Here I have used Apache Spark on Databricks community Edition server and Scala as the programming language.The text file in the folder contains a link to the published notebook.